-If you are considering using a ground blind for deer hunting, this consideration has likely left you to ponder various quandaries regarding how to do so efficiently.
-This is completely understandable, as the use of a ground blind generally requires a level of foresight to achieve success.
+If you consider using a ground blind for bowhunting, this consideration has likely left you to ponder various quandaries regarding how to do so efficiently.
+This is completely understandable, as a hunting blind’s use generally requires a level of foresight to achieve success.

 A ground blind allows a hunter to position themselves in areas that lack a tree of the right proportions for adequate stand placement, all the while staying completely concealed.

-Our current top suggestions for the best deer hunting blinds are:
+Our current top suggestions for the best ground blinds are:

 The most important element of ground blind success is ample planning.
 In order to achieve success, you must first determine where the blind is to be placed, how it is to be prepared, and what you must do to hunt out of it in the most efficient way possible (smaller axle-to-axle, crossbows,…)